Welcome to the Health Care Infodemiology Brief, a newsletter for clinicians and other health care providers.

 - Nonexpert social media accounts misrepresented a study designed to improve mRNA vaccine technology to advance a false narrative about COVID-19 vaccine safety.

 - The study found no evidence to suggest that mRNA vaccines are unsafe.
 Those claiming otherwise directly contradict the researchers and other experts in the field.

 - All technology is meant to develop and improve over time, and mRNA technology is no different.
 This study provides insight into how researchers can make future mRNA vaccines safer and more effective.

 - Insight News: Health misinformation is rampant on social media – here’s what it does, why it spreads and what people can do about it

 - The Conversation: Misinformation: how fact-checking journalism is evolving – and having a real impact on the world

 - AAMC: Is spreading medical misinformation a physician’s free speech right?
 It’s complicated

 - KFF: KFF Misinformation Poll Snapshot: Public Views Misinformation As A Major Problem, Feels Uncertain About Accuracy Of Information On Current Events

 Studies and trainings

-Below, we’ve provided a social media asset in English and Spanish.
-These assets can be used on social media to fight false claims and help provide your network with accurate information.
+Below, we've provided some content in English and Spanish for you to share with your network.
+These videos can be used on social media to fight false claims and help provide your network with accurate information.
 Just click on the share button, and it will pop up in a new window.
-Then right-click the asset to download.

 Powered by PGP in partnership with the ABIM Foundation.